dev-xo/remix-auth-totp/README.md

 ## Usage

-Remix Auth TOTP exports four required methods:
+Remix Auth TOTP exports one required method:

-- `createTOTP` - Create the TOTP data in the database.
-- `readTOTP` - Read the TOTP data from the database.
-- `updateTOTP` - Update the TOTP data in the database.
 - `sendTOTP` - Sends the TOTP code to the user via email or any other method.

 Here's a basic overview of the authentication process.